astewartau/qsm-forward/docs/qsm_forward.md

     A factor to determine the maximum size of the shapes (both rectangular prisms and spheres).
     The actual maximum size in each dimension is calculated as simulation_dim \* shape_size_max_factor.

+seed

+    A seed for the random number generator.
+If None, a random seed will be used.

 ## Returns